 Others are looking at innovative surgical procedures, such as new ways to administer drugs during an operation, or testing new medical devices or new programmes to use with these devices.
 Still others make use of our very advanced imaging equipment to look at whether scanning patients could replace a more invasive means of diagnosing a condition or assessing recovery.

-Our research includes five core specialisms: cardiology (coronary disease, heart disease and heart failure), haematology (cancers of the blood), musculoskeletal (inflammatory arthritis, rheumatoid arthritis and orthopaedics), oncology (solid tumour cancers) and oral and dental health.
+Our research includes five core specialisms: cardiology (coronary disease, heart disease and heart failure), haematology (cancers of the blood), musculoskeletal (inflammatory arthritis, rheumatoid arthritis and orthopaedics), oncology (solid tumour cancers), oral and dental health (conditions affecting the mouth and teeth) and paediatrics (diseases in children).

 We also carry out trials in other disease areas including anaesthesia & pain management, dermatology, gastroenterology, infectious diseases and neurology.
 Across disease sites we work closely with the Leeds Institute for Clinical Trials Research to develop and deliver early clinical trials.